dariabikina/dariabikina.github.io/_pages/talks.md

 Voice alternations in Kazym Khanty participial relative clauses.
 Talk given at SOUL 3 (Syntax of Uralic languages), Tartu University, Tartu, Estonia, 2019. [handout](/files/ho_Bikina_SOUL2019.pdf)

 ### D-linking, topicality, and (in)definiteness
-*Disclaimer: I was kind of a typologist rather than a theoretician at the time.
-However, I do believe that these works have at least some empirical value.
-There are more listed on my CV; feel free to reach me if you'd like to have a look at them!*

 ##### papers on it

 Bikina, D. A. (2018).
 [Double indefiniteness marking in Hill Mari](/files/Bikina2018_Acta.pdf).
 In Acta Linguistica Petropolitana.
 Transactions of the Institute for Linguistic Studies 14 (2), ed.
 Golovko E. Saint-Petersbourg: ILS RAN.
 Pp. 37–60. (*in Russian*)